-This program is designed to prepare predoctoral students and postdoctoral fellows for interdisciplinary research careers in the molecular pathogenesis of virus-induced CNS disease, and particularly animal models of AIDS dementia.
+This program is designed to prepare predoctoral students and postdoctoral fellows for interdisciplinary research careers in the molecular pathogenesis of virus-induced CNS disease, and particularly in animal models of HIV-associated neurologic disease.

-Predoctoral students are trained through graduate programs in the School of Medicine (Cellular & Molecular Medicine (CMM); Biochemistry, Cell & Molecular Biology (BCMB); Human Genetics; Pathobiology or in the Bloomberg School of Public Health's graduate program in Molecular Microbiology and Immunology.
-Postdoctoral fellows with backgrounds in medicine, veterinary medicine and basic sciences are provided with training opportunities in laboratories with multi-disciplinary approaches to study the molecular, cell biology and pathological basis for virus induced neurological disease.
+Predoctoral students are trained through graduate programs in the School of Medicine (Cellular & Molecular Medicine (CMM); Biochemistry, Cell & Molecular Biology (BCMB); Human Genetics and Pathobiology, or in the Bloomberg School of Public Health's graduate program in Molecular Microbiology and Immunology.
+Postdoctoral fellows with backgrounds in medicine, veterinary medicine and basic sciences are provided with training opportunities in laboratories with multi-disciplinary approaches to study the molecular and cell biology and pathological basis for virus-induced neurological disease.